CVE-2026-33948: CWE-170: Improper Null Termination in jqlang jq

 Mitigation Recommendations

-This vulnerability has been fixed by commit 6374ae0bcdfe33a18eb0ae6db28493b1f34a0a5b.
-Users should upgrade jq to a version that includes this commit or later.
+This vulnerability has been patched by commit 6374ae0bcdfe33a18eb0ae6db28493b1f34a0a5b.
+Users should upgrade jq to a version that includes this fix.
+No other mitigation is indicated by the vendor advisory.
 Patch status is not explicitly stated beyond the commit, so verify the vendor's latest releases for the fix.
-No additional mitigation is required if the patched version is used.

 Technical Details